mcollina/autocannon/README.md

        use -c and -d sub args e.g. `--warmup [ -c 1 -d 3 ]`
   --on-port
         Start the command listed after -- on the command line.
 When it starts listening on a port, start sending requests to that port.
-A URL is still required in order to send requests to the correct path.
+A URL is still required to send requests to the correct path.
 The hostname can be omitted, `localhost` will be used by default.
   -m/--method METHOD
-        The http method to use. default: 'GET'.
+        The HTTP method to use. default: 'GET'.
   -t/--timeout NUM
         The number of seconds before timing out and resetting a connection. default: 10 -T/--title TITLE